biomchen/ada-token-split-estimator/README.md

 To avoid to hit the rate limit to prevent the embedding operation stalling, here is a simple python code snippets to help estimate how many docs will reach the rate limit of the TPM by apply the binary search algorithm.

 #### Note
-You have define your config file and will loaded in the function below:
+You have to define your config file and will loaded in the function below:
 ```python
 def get_config_path():
     cwd = os.getcwd()